 ” Yugoslav Albanians, organized in their fascist Skanderbeg Division, conducted an indiscriminate massacre of Serbians.” – L.S.
 Stavrianos: The Balkan since 1453, N.Y./ London 1958,

-Balkan Historian Robert Lee Wolff, in the “Balkans in Our time”, described the genocide committed against Kosovo Serbs by the Shqiptar 21st Waffen Gebirgs Division der SS Skenderbeg as follows:
+Balkan Historian Robert Lee Wolff, in the “Balkans in Our time”, described the genocide committed against Kosovo Serbs by the Shqiptar 21st Waffen Gebirgs Division der SS Skanderbeg as follows:

 The Nuremberg War Crimes Tribunal declared the Shutzstaffel or SS criminal organization and every individual member of SS was found to Be a war criminal guilty of “planning and carrying out crimes against humanity”.

 Albanian Nazi troops in WW2 Launched a Wide Spread Terror Against Kosovo Serbs.
-Albanian Skenderbeg SS Division.
+Albanian Skanderbeg SS Division.

 It was a seedy little restaurant with dark wood panels on the wall, upon which were hung photos of the proprietor from when he served in the UCK [Kosovo Liberation Army].
 They showed him with another fellow who looked like a member of the Taliban in a red jeep which had been converted to carry a gun on the back…